Developers-RCCS/BTUI-Sessions-22/README.md

 # *BTUI'22 - Beyond the User Interface*

->Just beyond the horizon of the so-called impossible, is infinite possibility.

 BTUI'22 is a series of virtual sessions organized free of charge by the Royal College Computer Society on the following topics.